How to Avoid Germs When Thanksgiving Grocery Shopping

 Sanitize your shopping cart or basket

 Studies suggest that COVID-19 can live on surfaces for up to a few days, so wipe down the handles of shopping carts or baskets with a sanitizing wipe.
-Some stores provide wipes, but not all do, especially during this time of shortages, so it’s best to bring your own.
+Some stores provide wipes, so it’s best to bring your own.
 Dr. Larkin also suggests bringing extra wipes for opening freezer and refrigerator door handles and sanitizing your hands throughout the shopping experience.
 Discover just how filthy your cell phone is.

 Avoid touching your face while shopping